Allen Stroud

-Allen Stroud is a researcher and university lecturer at Coventry University.
+Allen James Stroud (born 1976/1977) is a researcher and university lecturer at Coventry University.
 He is currently leading the Creative Futures project, a funded research partnership between Coventry University and the Defence Science and Technology Laboratory (DSTL).
 Previously, he was Course Leader for the BA Media (Hons) Top Up and BA (Hons) Media and Communications.
 Before that, he was the course leader for Film and Television Production and the Creative Writing for Publication degrees at Bucks New University.
 Up until the end of 2019, he was the editor of the British Fantasy Society Journal.
 He also composes instrumental music; however, Stroud is best known for his sci-fi fantasy novels and video game writing.
-He was the 2017 and 2018 chair of Fantasycon, the annual convention of the British Fantasy Society, which hosts the British Fantasy Awards.
+He was the 2017 2018, 2021 and 2023 chair of Fantasycon, the annual convention of the British Fantasy Society, which hosts the British Fantasy Awards.

-In 2017, Stroud completed a Ph.D. at the University of Winchester entitled An Investigation and Application of Writing Structures and World Development Techniques in Science Fiction and Fantasy.

 In June 2019, Allen Stroud became Chair of the British Science Fiction Association, taking over from Donna Bond.
+He was the guest of honour at Novacon 53.

+Early life and education

+Stroud was born in Winchester and grew up in Andover, Hampshire.
+Stroud graduated with a Bachelor of Arts (BA) in Theatre and Television Studies from the University of Winchester in 1999 and then a Master of Research (MRes) in Creative Writing from the University of Bedfordshire in 2005.
+He also pursued a Postgraduate Diploma and Certificate at Buckinghamshire New University.
+Stroud later returned to Winchester, completing a Ph.D. in 2017 titled An Investigation and Application of Writing Structures and World Development Techniques in Science Fiction and Fantasy.